Solving $\boldsymbol{B}$-physics anomalies with axion-like particles and sterile neutrinos

 1. This assumes neutrinos gain mass via the same mechanism as, say, the electron.
 In the Standard Model with massless neutrinos, lepton flavor is conserved.

-2. These are exotic atoms where a captured muon orbits the nucleus instead of an electron.
+2. Muonic atoms are exotic atoms in which a captured muon replaces one of the electrons and orbits the nucleus.